dpritchard/takiwaR/CRAN-COMMENTS.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs
+There was 1 NOTE

 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Daniel Pritchard <daniel@pritchard.co>' New submission

 This is expected, as this is a new submission for me.
 The initial release is very simple, but we will build on this over time.

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped

-I cannot figure this one out!
-I have followed all the advice I could find (RE: Repositories and ~./Rprofile), but I still can't suppress this NOTE.
-Worse, it seems to be intermittent: It appears when running from inside RStudio, but not when running directly from the Terminal, or when checked on WinBuilder...
-Hmmm.
-Hopefully this is OK.

 ## Downstream dependancies
 There are none, nor am I expecting there to be very many (if any) in the foreseeable future!